Alt text (or lack thereof) for decorative images

-If you're a web developer who knows even a little bit about accessibilty and ADA compliance (and you should!), you probably know that most images require alt text to describe what they are for people who use screen reader software.
+If you're a digital professional who knows even a little bit about accessibilty and ADA compliance (and you should!), you probably know that most images require alt text to describe what they are for people who use screen reader software.
 You probably also know that some images don't need alt text, and that those images specifically should not include alt text.
-I'm talking about things like a divider image between sections of content, a rounded corner graphic on a box, a decorative motif off to the side, etc.
+I'm talking about things like a divider image between sections of content, icons in some cases, a rounded corner graphic on a box, a decorative motif off to the side, etc.

-There are two main schools of thought for how to treat the alt attribute for these kinds of images.
-And I'm going to tell you a third, which I would submit is the superior method.
+There are a few main schools of thought for how to treat the alt attribute for these kinds of images...

 Method 1: alt=""

 For many years the standard way to treat decorative, non-contextual images was just to put alt="" in the <img> tag.
 This means that screen reader software will tell the user there's an image there, but it won't read them any alt text.
 The downside of this is that the user won't know if this image is indeed purely decorative, or if perhaps the developer neglected to include alt text for an image that actually needs it.
-Maybe there is important meaning to this image, but it's lost/unavailable.
+Maybe there is important meaning to this image, but it's lost/unavailable to the user of screen reader software; there's no way for them to know.

-To be clear, you never want to enter alt text that says "divider" or "icon" or "corner."
+To be clear, for decorative images you never want to enter alt text that says "divider" or "icon" or "corner."
 That's useless to the user, and annoying!

 Method 2: alt="null"

-Note: The inverse of this concept applies as well: you should never embed images that do contain context as background images in divs, for this same reason: then it's impossible to give them alt text.
+Note: The inverse of this background image concept applies as well: you should never embed images that do contain context as background images, for this same reason: then it's impossible to give them alt text, which they need.
 Sure, you could come up with a clever way to place a div in there and include the alt content in a way that's invisible in a typical web browser, like making it transparent or extremely small or whatever.
 That's pretty sloppy, and it won't be easy for the next dev to figure out and update.

 Note about different digital tactics

 All of the above applies 100% to websites and banner ads.
 However, we have to treat emails a little differently, since background images are not widely supported in emails and should never be used (until Outlook gets its act together).
-So, in email, decorative images have to be embedded as <img> tags.
-In that case, I recommend including alt="null".
+So, in email, decorative images have to be embedded as <img> tags with alt="" and role="presentation".

 – Manning